Taimus Werner-Gibbings

-Taimus Werner-Gibbings (born 13 October 1981) is an Australian Labor politician who serves as a member for the Brindabella electorate in the Australian Capital Territory Legislative Assembly.
+Taimus Werner-Gibbings (born 13 October 1981) is an Australian Labor politician who serves as a Member of the Australian Capital Territory Legislative Assembly, representing the Brindabella electorate.

 Early life and education

 Werner-Gibbings was born in the town of Deniliquin in southwestern NSW, and his family moved to Wagga Wagga not long afterwards.
 In 1988, his family moved to Canberra where Werner-Gibbings attended Weston Primary School, Stromlo High School and Lake Tuggeranong College.
 A contemporary at Lake Tuggeranong College was Alicia Payne, MP for the Division of Canberra.

 Werner-Gibbings was awarded an Arts/Law degree from the University of Sydney in 2004.

 Werner-Gibbings began his career in the Australian Public Service in 2005 in the Department of Transport and Regional Services before moving to the Office of Privacy Commissioner.
 From 2008 to 2011 he was at Wesley College, University of Sydney first as Deputy Vice-Master then as Vice-Master (Dean of Student Services & Dean of Academic Services).
 He re-joined the Australian Public Service in 2012 in the Department of Environment, Sustainability and Water before moving to Parliament House as an Advisor to the Minister for Environment, Sustainability and Water, Tony Burke.
 He later worked for Tasmanian Senator Lisa Singh and federal member for the Division of Fenner, Dr Andrew Leigh before returning to the Australian Public Service in the Department of Defence.